 Most textiles that form part of the recycling process can be split into pre-consumer and post-consumer waste

-Pre-consumer waste is basically industrial waste not sold to a consumer-like you and I. These textiles will typically include waste produced by the textile, garment, fibre and cotton industries during the manufacturing process.
+Pre-consumer waste is basically industrial waste not sold to a consumer like you and me.
+These textiles will typically include waste produced by the textile, garment, fibre and cotton industries during the manufacturing process.
 Pre-consumer waste is often repurposed by other industries such as auto manufacturers, home builders, furniture etc.